Datatab

 Log Rank Test

 What is the Log Rank Test?
-The Log Rank Test is used in survival time analysis and compares the distribution of time to event occurrence of two or more independent samples.
+The Log Rank Test is used in survival analysis to compare the distribution of time to event in two or more independent samples.

 Log Rank Test

-Now we will discuss each of the items step by step.
-What does "distribution" mean, what does "time until an event occurs" mean, and what is meant by two or more independent samples?
-Let's start with the last point, the topic of two or more independent samples.
+What does "distribution" mean?
+What does "time to event" mean, and what is meant by two or more independent samples?
+Let's start with the last point, two or more independent samples.

 Log Rank Test Example

-With the Log Rank Test you can check if there is a difference between two or more different groups.
+The log rank test can be used to test whether there is a difference between two or more different groups.

 Comparison of two groups in the Log Rank Test

-For example, you might be interested in whether there is a difference between two different materials used for a dental filling.
+For example, you might want to know if there is a difference between two different materials used for a dental filling.

-The next question is, in relation to what is there a difference?
-The Log Rank Test checks if there is a difference in the time until an event occurs.
+The next question is, what is the difference?
+The log rank test checks whether there is a difference in the time it takes for an event to occur.

-What does "time until an event occurs" mean?
-The Log Rank Test looks at a variable that has a start time and an end time when a certain event occurs.
+What does "time to event" mean?
+The log rank test looks at a variable that has a start time and an end time when a certain event occurs.

 Survival Time Log Rank Test

-The time between the start time and the event is considered in the Log Rank Test.
+Therefore, the log rank test takes into account the time between the start time and the event.
 This can be measured in days, weeks or months.

 We are interested in the time between the start and the end, that is, the time between the insertion of the filling and the breaking out of the filling.